Adetokunbo Ademola: Knighthood, honours and memberships

 Ademola was a prince of the Yoruba people, and thus often made use of the pre-nominal honorific Omoba.

 He was first knighted in January 1957, and then in 1963 was appointed a member of the Privy Council of the United Kingdom (PC) as well as a Knight Commander of the Order of the British Empire (KBE), all by Queen Elizabeth II during the time Nigeria was a British protectorate and later a Commonwealth realm.
 By serving as Chief Justice of Nigeria, Adetokunbo was awarded the rank of a Grand Commander of the Order of the Niger (GCON) by the federal government of the Republic of Nigeria.

 Adetokunbo was also a member of the United Nations International Public Service Advisory Board, member of the International commission of Jurists, executive member of World peace through Law, vice president of the World Association of Jurists, president of the Nigerian Red Cross Association, chairman of Nigeria Cheshire homes, member of the International Olympic committee, member of the Nigerian Institute of International Affairs and Olori-Oluwo (or Grandmaster) of the Reformed Ogboni Fraternity.

 Personal life

 He married Kofo Moore, who obtained a BA at Oxford and who was a daughter of the late Eric Moore, first Lagos member of the United Nations committee of experts advising on labor conventions and regulations.
-They had five children.
+They had four children.